Welcome to GVQC!

-GVQC offers an enormous variety of opportunities to our members and the wider community.
-From our lively monthly meetings to our biennial quilt show and community service projects, our goal is to build a strong, supportive quilting community.
+GVQC offers many opportunities to our members and our community.
+We do this through our monthly meetings, community service projects, and our biennial quilt show.
+Our goal is to build a strong quilting community.

 The first meeting in January 1936 was sponsored by the Rochester Museum of Arts and Sciences, predecessor to today’s Rochester Museum and Science Center (RMSC).
 The club started with eleven members.
 GVQC was organized by Mrs. Gladys Reid Holton, curator of History of the Rochester Museum of Arts and Sciences in the 1950’s and 1960’s.
 She retired from the RMSC in 1976.